Kirkdale

 The church rebuilt by Orm

-The Saxon sundial, bears the inscription “Orm the son of Gamel acquired St Gregory’s Minster when it was completely ruined and collapsed, and he had it built anew from the ground to Christ and to St Gregory in the days of King Edward and in the days of Earl Tostig”.
 The inscription refers to Edward the Confessor and to Tostig, the son of Earl Godwin of Wessex and brother of Harold II, the last Anglo Saxon King of England.
 Tostig was the Earl of Northumbria between 1055 and 1065.
-It was therefore during that last peaceful decade, immediately before the Norman conquest, that Orm, son of Gamel rebuilt St Gregory’s Church.
+It was therefore during that last relatively peaceful decade, immediately before the Norman conquest, that Orm, son of Gamel rebuilt St Gregory’s Church.

 The sundial consists of a stone slab nearly eight feet long (236 cm) by about twenty inches wide (51 cm), divided into three panels.
 The central panel contains the dial, and the Old English inscription above it may be translated as "This is the day's sun-marker at every hour."
-The panels to left and tight contain a further inscription in Old English which furnishes precious information about the early history of the church:
+The panels to left and tight contain the further inscription in Old English which furnishes precious information about the early history of the church:

-Left-hand panel: "Orm the son of Gamel acquired St. Gregory's Minster when it was completely ruined.”.
+Left-hand panel: "Orm the son of Gamel acquired St. Gregory's Minster when it was completely ruined.”
 Right-hand panel: “and collapsed, and he had it built anew from the ground to Christ and to St. Gregory, in the days of king Edward and in the days of earl Tostig."

 At the foot of the central panel a further inscription reads: "Hawarth made me: and Brand (was) the priest."